kumar-datta/iiith_internship/README.md

 ✔ Dataset Preparation

-I collected my own 2-minute video showing different milk levels, backgrounds, and lighting conditions.

-To increase variety, I also took a few milk overflow clips from YouTube.
+To increase variety, I  took a few milk overflow clips from YouTube.

 Using Label Studio, I manually annotated around 300 images with the three classes.